TimSimpson/sdfi/README.rst

 Because no two worker3 instances see the same word, they are free to send back only the top ten words, of master3 takes the maximum of.

+Note: performance for this version is currently pretty bad, potentially due to locking bottlenecks in the queue code.

 Performance
 ~~~~~~~~~~~